 Eagle Meet & Greet

-As the cold temperatures set in and the rivers freeze up north, the eagles begin their migration south following the waters of the Mighty Mississippi as they search for food and reclaim their nests.
+As the cold temperatures set in and the rivers freeze up north, the eagles begin their migration south following the waters of the Mighty Mississippi as they search for food and reclaim their winter roosting spots.
 From January through mid-February, the second largest population of American bald eagles in North America can be found migrating through the Alton region.
 For those interested in viewing these magnificent birds, every day is a good day for eagle watching all around Alton!